Contributory Fault in Texas

 Understanding the Texas 51% Rule

-At the heart of Texas’s contributory fault system is the 51% rule.
-This rule stipulates that an injured party can only recover damages if they are found to be 50% or less at fault for the incident.
+At the heart of Texasโsย contributory faultย system isย the 51% rule.
+This rule says that an injured person can only get damages if they are 50% or less at fault for the incident.
 However, the amount of compensation received is reduced by the percentage of fault assigned to them.

 Impact on Personal Injury Claims

-Applying contributory fault significantly impacts the outcome of personal injury claims in Texas.
+Applying contributory fault significantly impacts the outcome ofย personal injury claims inย Texas.
 It requires a meticulous analysis of the accident and the behaviors of everyone involved.
-Insurance companies and opposing legal teams often scrutinize the case details to apportion the highest level of fault to the claimant, thereby minimizing their payout obligations.
+Insurance companies and legal teams often examine case details closely.
+They seek to assign the greatest fault to the claimant, which helps them reduce the amount they must pay.

 Examples of How Comparative Fault Works in Texas